Roseville Mediation Lawyer

 Frequently Asked Questions

 Strictly speaking, the answer is no. The state of California allows people to represent themselves.
-But—and yes, we understand we’re biased—there is a lot that is missed out on when a reliable and experienced attorney isn’t present.
-Important issues in the property settlement might be getting overlooked.
+But—and yes, we understand we’re biased—a lot is missed out on when a reliable and experienced attorney isn’t present.
+Essential issues in the property settlement might be getting overlooked.
 Agreements on child support or spousal support might be less than what a spouse or parent deserves.
 And, even in the simplest of divorce cases, a lawyer can still provide efficient services in filing documents and responding to motions, allowing their client to focus on the next era of their life.